-Say hello to a nearby cover girl among galaxies.
-It’s the much-photographed Triangulum galaxy (Messier 33), a face-on pinwheel of swarming suns and the second-nearest spiral galaxy to our Milky Way.
+Say hello to the much-photographed Triangulum galaxy – aka Messier 33 – a face-on pinwheel of swarming suns and the second-nearest spiral galaxy to our Milky Way.
 This galaxy is only about 2.7 million light-years away.
 It’s huge, with a diameter about half that of our Milky Way.
 But it’s turned face on to us and thus has a low surface brightness in our sky.
 Although theoretically visible to the unaided eye under dark skies conditions, it’s not easy to spot in binoculars or even a telescope.
 Follow the links below to learn more about this nearby, face-on, very beautiful spiral galaxy.

 How to find the Triangulum galaxy.
 Have you ever seen the Andromeda galaxy (Messier 31), closest spiral galaxy to our Milky Way?
 If not, try finding the Andromeda galaxy before you take on the Triangulum galaxy.
 Here are two ways to find the Andromeda galaxy:

 The Andromeda galaxy shines 8 to 9 times more brightly than the Triangulum galaxy, which is the most distant object that you can easily see with the unaided eye.
 Fortunately, the Triangulum and Andromeda galaxies are a relatively close 15 degrees apart (for reference, a fist-width at an arm length approximates 10 degrees).